Opalinium/nocturna-docs/terms.md

 - Share premium features with non-subscribers (account sharing)
 - Use premium features in violation of Patreon's Terms of Service
 - Use mass nickname operations for harassment, impersonation, or malicious purposes
+- Activate premium in more servers than allowed by your tier
+- Circumvent guild limit enforcement mechanisms

 ### 5.2 Server Administrator Responsibilities